• Skip to primary navigation

 Tofu scramble on a white plate with potatoes on top of a wicker charger next to a blue pan on a dark background.

-These vegan scrambled eggs are soft and fluffy, super flavorful, and they're loaded with veggies!
-It's so simple to make and you can easily customize it with whatever vegetables you like or have on hand.
-This dish can be enjoyed for breakfast any day of the week, but it's especially great to make for brunch on Sunday with a side of roasted potatoes or fresh fruit, and then you can use leftovers the next morning to make tofu scramble burritos!
+This scramble can be enjoyed for breakfast any day of the week, but it's especially great to make for brunch on Sunday with a side of roasted potatoes or fresh fruit, and then you can use leftovers the next morning to make tofu scramble burritos!

 Tools You'll Need